Own-Data-Privateer/hoardy-web/tool/README.md

 hoardy-web mirror --to ~/hoardy-web/mirror1 ../simple_server/pwebarc-dump ~/hoardy-web/raw
 ```

-You can then, e.g. `rsync`/copy `~/hoardy-web/mirror1` to your e-book reader/phone before hopping on a plane or going on a deep-sea dive, and still be able to read all those pages.
+You can then, e.g. `rsync`/`syncthing`/`adb push`/copy `~/hoardy-web/mirror1` to your phone/e-book reader before hopping on a plane or going on a deep-sea dive, and still be able to read all those pages.

 The default settings should work for most simple websites, but a [section below](#mirror) contains more info and more usage examples.